iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 Then, we simply collect a message from the user in the terminal, and we send it to the server through the `sock.sendall()` method in our `send()` function.
 We then wait for the server to answer with `sock.recv()` and we print it.

 In this code, we first defined the server ip and port.
 Here, `"localhost"` is the best way to send the message to yourself without searching for your own ip.
-This way, you can just execute the server code in an instance of your terminal, and this code in another and try to send yourself some messages !
+This way, you can just execute the server code in an instance of your terminal, and this code in another and try to send yourself some messages!

 Then, you can setup the server on another computer and try to communicate with it by changing this IP to the correct one.

 ## Simple online implementation to play a basic game
-Well, to make a simple game, you must implement a visual interface and rules in order to make this a bit more interactive, but the online part is in fact almost done !
+Well, to make a simple game, you must implement a visual interface and rules in order to make this a bit more interactive, but the online part is in fact almost done!
 We used pygame in order to make a small map where squares - which are players - will be able to move.

 The only 'new' thing we need to do is to formalize these messages to make the server understand client's actions.